Patternform Guide: Fastest Way to Find Winning Horses (Step-by-Step)

 You’ll also see in the top right – there are pace cards.
 An additional add-on that shows in-running data for each horse.
 Helpful, as longer followers will know.

 When you think of the conventional way to look at horsesform like how a racing post race-card works.
-Patternform provides a far quicker solution, another interesting way to look at things is via filtering the weight carried in a handicap race.
+Patternform provides a far quicker solution, and another interesting way to look at things is via filtering the weight carried in a handicap race.

 Next; How to use moneyform cards…